kartikeyadangat/Algorithmic_Trading_Bot/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.
 For major changes, open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README should provide a clear and concise overview of your project, helping others understand its purpose, how to set it up, and how to contribute.